atk4/data/docs/typecasting.rst

 Array and Object types
 ----------------------

-Some types may require serialization for some persistences, for instance types 'json' and 'object' cannot be stored in SQL natively. `json` type can be used to store these in JSON.
+Some types may require serialization for some persistencies, for instance types 'json' and 'object' cannot be stored in SQL natively. `json` type can be used to store these in JSON.